vyos/vyos-documentation/docs/services/console-server.rst

                 |__ Port 4: Dev 7, If 0, Class=Vendor Specific Class, Driver=ftdi_sio, 480M

-.. opcmd:: show system usb serial
+.. opcmd:: show hardware usb serial

   Retrieve a list and description of all connected USB serial devices.
 The device name displayed, e.g. `usb0b2.4p1.0` can be directly used when accessing the serial console